Stabilizing the Splits through Minimax Decision Trees: Conclusion

 In addition to single-tree regression analysis, we explore ensemble learning approaches, where we combine decision trees constructed using MinimaxSplit, cyclic MinimaxSplit, and VarianceSplit methods within a random forest framework.
-The results demonstrate that a hybrid approach leveraging different splitting techniques yields superior performance, particularly when dealing with non-uniform data distributions (Section \ref{sec:RF}).
+We also demonstrate a hybrid approach with different splitting techniques at different layers when dealing with non-uniform data distributions (Section \ref{sec:2}).
 These findings suggest that the MinimaxSplit approach can provide more stable and adaptive decision trees compared to traditional methods, especially in low-dimensional settings.
+In future work, we hope to introduce changes in the cut family and search scope \citep{ishwaran2026super} to enhance its high-dimensional behavior.